DataCloud-project/SIM-PIPE/CONTRIBUTING.md

 ## Feature requests

-If you have any suggestions for new features, please raise them on the project's [issue tracker](https://github.com/DataCloud-project/SIM-PIPE/issues) using the feature requests template.
+If you have any suggestions for new features, please raise them on the project's [issue tracker](https://github.com/DataCloud-project/SIM-PIPE/issues).

 We cannot promise to incorporate your suggestions, but we will as minimum respond to the request and either plan it in a future release or make it available for other contributors to tackle.